mui/material-ui/CONTRIBUTING.md

 As with issues, please begin the title with [ComponentName].

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.
-You can read more about our test setup in our test [README](https://github.com/mui-org/material-ui/blob/next/test/README.md).
+You can read more about our test setup in our test [README](https://github.com/mui-org/material-ui/blob/master/test/README.md).

-When submitting a new component, please add it to the [lab](https://github.com/mui-org/material-ui/tree/next/packages/material-ui-lab).
+When submitting a new component, please add it to the [lab](https://github.com/mui-org/material-ui/tree/master/packages/material-ui-lab).

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/mui-org/material-ui/tags)).
-At any given time, `next` represents the latest development version of the library.
+At any given time, `master` represents the latest development version of the library.
 Patches or hotfix releases are prepared on an independent branch.

-#### `next` is unsafe
+#### `master` is for 4.x

-We will do our best to keep `next` in good shape, with tests passing at all times.
+We will do our best to keep `master` in good shape, with tests passing at all times.
 However, in order to move fast, we will make API changes that your application might not be compatible with.

-#### `master` is for 3.x

-Only important bug fixes should be applied to `master` at this point.

 ### How to increase the chance of being accepted?

 We will only accept a pull request for which all tests pass.
 Make sure the following is true:
 - The branch is targeted at:
-  - `master` for important fixes.
+  - `master` for ongoing development.
-  - `next` for everything else including breaking changes.
 - The branch is not behind its target.
 - If a breaking change is introduced:
   - There is an open RFC issue that the PR addresses.